redox-os/book/src/ci.md

 redoxer exec true
 ```

-To install and run redoxer via [the Official docker container](https://hub.docker.com/r/redoxos/redoxer):
+To install and run Redoxer via [the official Docker container](https://hub.docker.com/r/redoxos/redoxer):

 ```sh
 docker run -ti --rm docker.io/redoxos/redoxer redoxer exec true
 ```

-Compared to redoxer via cargo, a docker variant is very recommended for CI to use since it's **guaranteed to boot**, as the toolchain and QEMU image for testing is already inside it and tested before being published.
-The docker variant is only available for `x86_64` linux at this time.
+Compared to redoxer via cargo, a Docker variant is very recommended for CI to use since it's **guaranteed to boot**, as the toolchain and QEMU image for testing is already inside it and tested before being published.
+The Docker variant is only available for `x86_64` Linux at this time.

 All commands below will refer `redoxer` as the command to run redoxer.
-For installations via docker, you need to prefix it with `docker run`, or alias it in `.bashrc`:
+For installations via Docker, you need to prefix it with `docker run`, or alias it in `.bashrc`:

 ```sh
 redoxer() {